pietervdvn/MapComplete/Docs/SpecialRenderings.md

 There are also some technicalities in your theme to keep in mind:

-1. The new point will be added and will flow through the program as any other new point as if it came from OSM.
+1. The new feature will be added and will flow through the program as any other new point as if it came from OSM.
     This means that there should be a layer which will match the new tags and which will display it.
-2. The original point from your geojson layer will gain the tag '_imported=yes'.
+2. The original feature from your geojson layer will gain the tag '_imported=yes'.
     This should be used to change the appearance or even to hide it (eg by changing the icon size to zero)
 3. There should be a way for the theme to detect previously imported points, even after reloading.
-    A reference number to the original dataset is an excellen way to do this
+    A reference number to the original dataset is an excellent way to do this
+4. When importing ways, the theme creator is also responsible of avoiding overlapping ways.

+#### Disabled in unofficial themes

+The import button can be tested in an unofficial theme by adding `test=true` or `backend=osm-test` as [URL-paramter](URL_Parameters.md).
+The import button will show up then.
+If in testmode, you can read the changeset-XML directly in the web console.
+In the case that MapComplete is pointed to the testing grounds, the edit will be made on https://master.apis.dev.openstreetmap.org

+#### Specifying which tags to copy or add

+The first argument of the import button takes a `;`-seperated list of tags to add.

+These can either be a tag to add, such as `amenity=fast_food` or can use a substitution, e.g. `addr:housenumber=$number`.
+This new point will then have the tags `amenity=fast_food` and `addr:housenumber` with the value that was saved in `number` in the original feature.

+If a value to substitute is undefined, empty string will be used instead.

+This supports multiple values, e.g. `ref=$source:geometry:type/$source:geometry:ref`

+Remark that the syntax is slightly different then expected; it uses '$' to note a value to copy, followed by a name (matched with `[a-zA-Z0-9_:]*`).
+Sadly, delimiting with `{}` as these already mark the boundaries of the special rendering...

+Note that these values can be prepare with javascript in the theme by using a [calculatedTag](calculatedTags.md#calculating-tags-with-javascript)

 name | default | description
 ------ | --------- | -------------
-tags | _undefined_ | Tags to copy-specification.
-This contains one or more pairs (seperated by a `;`), e.g. `amenity=fast_food; addr:housenumber=$number`.
-This new point will then have the tags `amenity=fast_food` and `addr:housenumber` with the value that was saved in `number` in the original feature.
-(Hint: prepare these values, e.g. with calculatedTags) text | Import this data into OpenStreetMap | The text to show on the button icon | ./assets/svg/addSmall.svg | A nice icon to show in the button minzoom | 18 | How far the contributor must zoom in before being able to import the point
+tags | _undefined_ | The tags to add onto the new object - see specification above text | Import this data into OpenStreetMap | The text to show on the button icon | ./assets/svg/addSmall.svg | A nice icon to show in the button minzoom | 18 | How far the contributor must zoom in before being able to import the point